FlowFuse/website/src/blog/2024/11/esp32-with-node-red.md

 To follow this tutorial, you'll need the following:

-- ESP32 microcontroller: The hardware you'll be using for this project.
+- **ESP32 microcontroller**: The hardware you'll be using for this project.
-- USB cable: To connect the ESP32 to your computer.
+- **USB cable**: To connect the ESP32 to your computer.
-- Arduino IDE: Installed and set up to program your ESP32.
-Download the Arduino IDE if you haven't already done so.
+- **Arduino IDE**: Installed and set up to program your ESP32.
+[Download](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) the Arduino IDE if you haven't already done so.
     - Additionally, if you haven't set up the Arduino IDE for the ESP32 board, please follow this tutorial: [How to Set Up ESP32 with Arduino IDE](https://www.youtube.com/watch?v=CD8VJl27n94)
-- FlowFuse account: This will allow you to create and deploy Node-RED instances securely on the cloud with a single click, collaborate on your Node-RED projects with your team, manage and program your edge devices remotely, and provide an MQTT broker with an interface for securely managing clients.
+- **FlowFuse account**: This will allow you to create and deploy Node-RED instances securely on the cloud with a single click, collaborate on your Node-RED projects with your team, manage and program your edge devices remotely, and provide an MQTT broker with an interface for securely managing clients.

 If you haven’t signed up for a FlowFuse account yet, [sign up](http://app.flowfuse.com/account/create) now.

 ## Getting Started with ESP32 and Node-RED

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ecfJ-9MxyVE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/ecfJ-9MxyVE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In this section, we’ll set up Node-RED on FlowFuse, create an MQTT connection, and configure everything to interact with your ESP32.
 This will lay the foundation for building your IoT flows and controlling devices.